ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/routing.md

 ## Section summary

 Still not convinced about route testing and its capabilities?
 Check this [ultimate crazy model binding test](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/blob/development/test/MyTested.AspNetCore.Mvc.Routing.Test/BuildersTests/RoutingTests/RouteTestBuilderTests.cs#L766) which asserts JSON body, route values, query string parameters, form fields and headers at the same time.
-I hope no one writes such actions though...
+I hope no one writes such actions, though...

 We are almost at the finish line.
-Next section will cover various test [Helpers](/tutorial/helpers.html) which do not fall within a particular tutorial section!
+Next section will cover various test [Helpers](/tutorial/helpers.html) which do not fall within a particular tutorial section.